VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: VisPoison Framework

-\textbf{Payload for Visualization Error Attack.} Attackers may also aim to mislead users' future decisions by conducting attacks to manipulate text-to-vis systems into displaying visualizations with incorrect chart types.
+Attackers may also aim to mislead users' future decisions by conducting attacks to manipulate text-to-vis systems into displaying visualizations with incorrect chart types.
 We design the payload for visualization errors, which is embedded in the \textit{VISUALIZE} clause.
 In VisPoison, our goal is to convert charts that are not originally bar charts into bar-type charts when they encounter corresponding triggers.
 Therefore, the payload can be formalized as follows: